Makerere University School of Health Sciences

-Makerere University College of Health Sciences (MakCHS), is one of the 10 colleges that constitute Makerere University, East Africa,s oldest university.
+Makerere University College of Health Sciences (MakCHS) is one of the 10 colleges that constitute Makerere University, East Africa's oldest university.
 The college was established in 2007 by consolidating the training offered by the University in the disciplines of Medicine, Dentistry, Pharmacy, Nursing, Public Health, Optometry, Radiography and other health sciences.
-The college of Health Sciences consists of 5 schools: School of Medicine, School of Public Health, School of Biomedical Sciences, School of Dentistry and School og Health Sciences.
-The college provides training in the health sciences at the undergraduate, masters, PhD and post- doctoral levels levels.
+The College of Health Sciences consists of 5 schools: School of Medicine, School of Public Health, School of Biomedical Sciences, School of Dentistry and School og Health Sciences.
+The college provides training in the health sciences at the undergraduate, masters, PhD and post-doctoral levels.